 About Snowy Owls

-The snowy owl, the largest owl in North America, is equal parts graceful beauty and efficient predator.
+The snowy owl, the largest owl in North America by body mass, is equal parts graceful beauty and efficient predator.

 Where they Live